The BGVP DMG was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

 The lower end coaxial dynamic driver does a great job on tracks that require impact and control over the bass, “Tan Dun – Gone with leaves” drums nuances are all there without removing the details of the other string instruments.

-The bass and dare I say the sub-bass are so dynamic that sometimes I forget I’m using in-ears.
+The bass and dare I say the sub-bass is so dynamic that sometimes I forget I’m using in-ears.

 I like female voices, Cher boyish voice on “It’s a man’s world” album is a joy to hear with the DMG’s, unlike some reviewers I don’t like to use the same songs over and over again.